ElTinmar/ZebVR/README.md

 ## Using .desktop

+Change the content depending on where ZebVR was downloaded

 (Otional) If you change settings and want to check syntax:
 ```
 desktop-file-validate ZebVR.desktop
 ```

 ```
 cp ZebVR.desktop ~/.local/share/applications/